- What is the HBS Health Care Initiative?

 How can I get involved?

-- Sharpen your area of healthcare interest through field-based learning.
-Complete an independent study by completing an independent study with faculty sponsorship
+- Sharpen your area of health care interest through field-based learning.
+Complete an independent study with faculty sponsorship

 - Find summer internships with leading biotechnology, pharmaceutical, health services, venture capital, and consulting organizations

 - Explore the health care industry in depth through a number of second-year elective courses